AnggaR96s/Reforestation/README.md

-## Why did the house go to the doctor?
-It was having window panes.
+## What kind of dinosaur loves to sleep?
+A stega-snore-us.